-The table layout will preserve the displayed columns from the displayed Requirements Table while the book layout will display the information from the Requirements Table columns in a single column under the object description.
+Note: The table layout preserves the displayed columns from the displayed Requirements Table while the book layout will display the information from the Requirements Table columns in a single column under the object description.

-You can choose in the HTML Export Options dialog if custom attribute columns will be compacted into the Custom Attributes column, if exported data will be filtered and sorted same as the Requirements Table and if section folding shall be preserved:
+You can choose in the HTML Export Options dialog if custom attribute columns will be compacted into the Custom Attributes column, if exported data will be filtered and sorted the same way as the Requirements Table, and if section folding will be preserved:

-The option to ignore links to invisible objects will get enabled when the option to preserve filter and sorting is checked.
-This option will hide links to filtered out objects and to objects outside the current document.
+Note: The Ignore links to invisible objects is enabled if you select the Preserve filter and sorting option.
+This option hides links to filtered out objects and to objects outside the current document.

-For HTML Report template you can also choose if HTML export shall contain all documents in the current project or only the current document.
+For the HTML Report template, you can also choose if an HTML export contains all documents in the current project or only the current document.

-Note: In the WebApp, the exported HTML is saved in the browser download folder and the WebApp does not export attachments data for MS Word templates due to limitations in MS Word HTML importer.
+Note: In the WebApp, the exported HTML is saved in the browser download folder.
+The WebApp does not export attachments data for MS Word templates due to limitations in MS Word HTML importer.

 Example HTML Report:

-You can export the current ReqView document into MS Word document with a title page, a custom page header and footer, a table of contents and custom style definitions.
-In MS Word you can print the document or export it to PDF.
+Export the current ReqView document into MS Word document with a title page, a custom page header and footer, a table of contents and custom style definitions.
+In MS Word, you can print the document or export it to PDF.

-After export of HTML files you can directly open the output HTML file in MS Word from File > Open tab choosing HTML Document in the Convert File dialog.
+Open the output HTML file in MS Word using File and selecting Open tab choosing HTML Document in the Convert File dialog.

-Note that the Word Navigation Pane has an issue that it does not display section headings closed in a table therefore it does not display the tree heading structure however Word Table of Contents works fine.
+Note: Be aware that the Word Navigation Pane does not display section headings enclosed in a table.
+Therefore, it does not display the tree heading structure.
+However, the Word Table of Contents works correctly.

-In the MS Word template you can customize following Word styles:
+In the MS Word template, you can customize the following Word styles:

-For instance, you can enable or disable automatic numbering of Heading 1, Heading 2, … paragraphs, adjust spaces before Heading 1, Heading 2, … paragraphs or insert a page break before each Heading 1 paragraph.
+For instance, you can enable or disable automatic numbering of Heading 1, Heading 2, etc. paragraphs, adjust spaces before Heading 1, Heading 2, etc. paragraphs, or insert a page break before each Heading 1 paragraph.

-You can download and customize an example ReqView Word Template for a Software Requirements Specification document containing heading page, table of contents, revision history and ReqView styles mapping.
+Download and customize this sample ReqView Word Template for a Software Requirements Specification document containing heading page, table of contents, revision history, and ReqView styles mapping.